autokey/autokey/Persistent-Values.md

 ## <a id="global-values">Global values
 - Global values are user-specified JSON key/value pair objects.
-- They accept any hashable object as a key and any Python object as a value.
+- They accept any hashable object as a key and any serializable Python object as a value.
-- In Python, anything is an object (classes, functions, data types, etc.).
+- In Python, anything is an object (classes, functions, data types, etc.), but classes and functions are not serializable.
 - Global values can be created, accessed, and managed from within any AutoKey scripts.
 - They're available for use by all AutoKey scripts.
 - They can be changed in the same way that they're created - with a statement that sets a key/value pair.